This article is part of the “Relationship” series. Click here to learn more.

 Sometimes the most difficult part of starting over in a relationship is adjusting how you have been speaking and thinking about your partner.
 If a relationship has soured, your actions or thoughts towards them might be negative.
 It is crucial that when starting over you strive for positivity in every aspect.
-This means stop the trash talk to family and friends as well as negative internal thoughts.
+This means stopping the trash talk to family and friends as well as negative internal thoughts.

 With that said, it is important that you have the people surrounding you do the same.
 They can add to a toxic relationship by swaying or perpetuating old emotions.
 This may mean that you need to have a candid conversation about how their opinions impact your own.
-If they are a true friend, they should be willing to adjust how they talk about your partner.
+If they are a true friend, they should be willing to adjust how they talk about their partner.

 Create Shared Goals

 One of the most effective methods of building a positive relationship is creating shared goals.
 When starting over, this is especially helpful, as you can toss out the old and look to freshen things up.
 These goals can be either short or long term, and we recommend coming up with a few of each.
 For example, a short-term goal may be improving your listening skills, whereas a long-term goal may be moving in together.

 Although people may say otherwise, starting over in a relationship is possible.
 If you and your partner are willing to put in the work and love one another, it can work out.
 Let us know which of these tips you found most helpful!